 If you were to buy the comparable Priority Pass Prestige annual membership with unlimited visits, you’d have to pay $399 per year plus $27 for each additional guest.
 This benefit alone exceeds the annual fee if you visit Priority Pass lounges on a regular basis.
 Even if you don’t you have to pay $27 per visit as a basic Priority Pass member plus the $99 annual fee.

-Earn 3x Points on All Travel and Dining
+Earn 3x Points on Dining and Travel (once eligible)

-It doesn’t matter where you book your travel or which country you buy lunch in, you’re always going to earn 3 Ultimate Rewards per dollar spent.
+It doesn’t matter which country you buy lunch in, you’re always going to earn 3 Ultimate Rewards per dollar spent.
 Chase also waives the foreign transaction fee so you never have to worry about losing your rewards to sneaky fees.

 If you spend $100 on a plane ticket, you’ll get 300 points if you book it directly from the airline or a third-party booking site like Priceline.
 Other flexible travel rewards credit cards might only offer bonus points if you book your flight directly from the carrier.
 Really, how “flexible” is that?